AJCodeCat/SQL-Module-Project/cleaning_data.md

 Queries:
 Below, provide the SQL queries you used to clean your data.

 --"Name" is an ambiguous column title.
 Product name?
 Visitor name?
-I changed it to “productname” for clarity here and in the Products table.
+I changed it to “productname” for clarity here (sales_report) and in the Products table.
+ALTER TABLE sales_report
+RENAME COLUMN name to productname;

 –The same ambiguity issue with “SKU” in one table, which doesn’t match the other tables with “productSKU.”
 Now all SKU-related titles match.
-ALTER TABLE sales_report
-RENAME COLUMN name to productname;
+This issue was noted when I looked over the CSV files before importing them into the database, so I changed it directly in those files before adding them.

 –Check minimum and maximum values on numeric tables to ensure that no entries are outside the realm of reasonable possibility, such as negative numbers.
 Units_sold had a value of -89 in one row, which is not possible.
 Syntax examples:
 SELECT MIN(units_sold) FROM analytics;